 There are many possibilities with starting greenhouse gardening.
-But you may be wondering what vegetables you should grow in a greenhouse?
+But you may be wondering what vegetables you should grow in a greenhouse.

 After my husband built my dream greenhouse, I was excited to put it to use!

 Two of my favorite things about gardening in a greenhouse is the extended growing season and starting my seeds in early spring.
 One of the best parts of growing a vegetable garden is planning and watching the tiny little seeds grow in to delicious vegetables.

-I’m sharing a few of those best greenhouse growing varieties and where I purchase most of my garden seeds and supplies.
+In this post, I’m sharing a few of the best greenhouse growing varieties and where I purchase most of my garden seeds and supplies.

 What to Grow in a Greenhouse